vince-nlp/aclrollingreview/cfp.md

 - Efficient/Low-Resource Methods for NLP
 - Ethics, Bias, and Fairness
 - Generation
+- Human-centered NLP
 - Information Extraction
 - Information Retrieval and Text Mining
 - Interpretability and Analysis of Models for NLP
+- Language Modeling
-- Linguistic theories, Cognitive Modeling and Psycholinguistics
+- Linguistic Theories, Cognitive Modeling, and Psycholinguistics
 - Machine Learning for NLP
 - Machine Translation
-- Multilinguality and Language Diversity
+- Multilingualism and Cross-Lingual NLP
 - Multimodality and Language Grounding to Vision, Robotics and Beyond
 - NLP Applications
-- Phonology, Morphology and Word Segmentation
+- Phonology, Morphology, and Word Segmentation
 - Question Answering
 - Resources and Evaluation
 - Semantics: Lexical
-- Semantics: Sentence-level Semantics, Textual Inference and Other areas
+- Semantics: Sentence-level Semantics, Textual Inference, and Other Areas
 - Sentiment Analysis, Stylistic Analysis, and Argument Mining
-- Speech recognition, text-to-speech and spoken language understanding
 - Summarization
 - Syntax: Tagging, Chunking and Parsing

+For more information about how to choose the right area, see [this page](/areas).

 In addition, ARR welcomes submissions related to special Themes proposed by participating publication venues.